svkucheryavski/mdatoolsm.gitbook/chapter3/text.md

 ![Original (left) and MSC transformed (right) spectra.](fig4.png)

 The ALS baseline correction is very useful for removing baseline issues in spectroscopic data with relatively narrow peaks, such as Raman, IR and similar.
 The method has two parameters — *smoothness* (*s*, default 100000) and *penalty* (*p*, default 0.1).
-In the code below we generate a signal with four narrow peaks and baseline shape as a quadratic polynomial and use the preprocessing to "correct" the baseline.
+In the code below we generate a signal with four narrow peaks and baseline shape as a quadratic polynomial and use the ALS approach to "correct" the baseline.

 ```matlab